vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 This RFC outlines how the Vector will integration with Kubernetes (k8s).

-**Note: This RFC is retroactive and meant to seve as an audit to complete our Kubernetes integration.
+**Note: This RFC is retroactive and meant to serve as an audit to complete our Kubernetes integration.
 At the time of writing this RFC, Vector has already made considerable progress on it's Kubernetes integration.
-It has a `kubernetes` source, `kubernetes_pod_metadata` transform, an example daemonset file, and the ability automatically reload configuration when it changes.
+It has a `kubernetes` source, `kubernetes_pod_metadata` transform, an example `DaemonSet` file, and the ability automatically reload configuration when it changes.
 The fundamental pieces are mostly in place to complete this integration, but as we approach the finish line we're being faced with deeper questions that heavily affect the